philipbrown/merchant/README.md

 ## Tax Rates
 In order to correctly calculate the total value of a transaction and the associated tax we need a way to represent the tax rate that should be applied.

-For example the included `TaxRates\UnitedKingdomValueAddedTax` represent the tax rate of the United Kingdom.
+For example the included `TaxRates\UnitedKingdomValueAddedTax` represents the tax rate of the United Kingdom.

 To create your own tax rate object you will need to implement the `TaxRate` interface:
 ```php